-An international alternative to a prepaid credit card in Japan is the debit card from Wise (formerly TransferWise).
+An international alternative to a prepaid credit card in Japan is the debit card from Wise.
 Linked to the Wise multicurrency account (previously known as the borderless account), this debit card has been available to adult residents of Japan since January, 2021.

 The multicurrency account is an electronic money account which you can use to hold money in 56 currencies, including Japanese yen.
 You can use the debit card for online shopping (in Japan and other countries), and in brick-and-mortar stores, paying at the real exchange rate, or using the currencies in your account.
 You can also use the debit card for ATM withdrawals abroad, but not currently in Japan.
 The card offers 3D Secure authentication for online shopping, which prepaid credit cards typically do not.

 You can apply for the Wise Debit Card online or via the Wise app, in English.
-You will need Japanese identification (e.g. your driver’s license or residence card), and it costs 1200 yen to have the card issued.
-While you are waiting for the physical card to arrive, you can start shopping online with a virtual version.
+It takes all of five minutes if you already have a Wise account.
+It costs 1200 yen to have the card issued, and takes about 10 days to be delivered.
+While you are waiting for the physical card to arrive, you can start shopping online immediately with a virtual version.

 Another prepaid Visa card, this one issued through the Life Card Company, the V-preca is for online shopping only (both local and international).
 It is a virtual card—there is no physical version.

 V-preca cards cannot be recharged.
 They come in denominations of 500 yen to 30 000 yen, with a sales markup of about 200 yen.
 You can use multiple cards for one transaction, to a total of 100 000 yen.